The last Surah in the Quran, Surah An-Nas (114 – The Mankind) states that

 Security, peace, immediate answer of prayers… None of these prophecies have happened – yet.
 But they have been Spoken and Written down.
-Many think that there is perhaps some mistake in these hopeful prophecies – but the literal fulfillment of the Sign of the Virgin’s Son should make us take these prophecies seriously – and seek for their fulfillment.
+Many think that there is perhaps some mistake in these hopeful prophecies – but the literal fulfillment of the Sign of the Virgin’s Son should make us take these prophecies seriously – and watch for their fulfillment.

 The Kingdom of God

 If we reflect we can understand why they have not occurred yet.
 These prophecies were declared in the context of the Kingdom of God – the rule of God in lives and affairs of people.
-Read another prophecy from Zabur on the coming Kingdom of God
+Read another prophecy on the coming Kingdom of God

 All you have made will praise you O LORD; your saints will extol you.
 They will tell of the glory of your Kingdom and speak of your might.
 So that all men may know of your mighty acts and the glorious splendor of your kingdom.
 Your Kingdom is an everlasting Kingdom, and your dominion endures through all generations.
 The LORD is faithful to all his promises and loving towards all He has made.
 (Psalms 145:10-14)